xmarquez/democracyData/README.md

 #>  8 Afghanistan  1979     7     7     NF       14                 0
 #>  9 Afghanistan  1980     7     7     NF       14                 0
 #> 10 Afghanistan  1982     7     7     NF       14                 0
-#> # ... with 7,865 more rows, and 4 more variables:
+#> # ... with 8,070 more rows, and 4 more variables:
 #> #   extended_country_name <chr>, GWn <dbl>, cown <int>, in_GW_system <lgl>
 ```

-This downloads the "Freedom in the World" dataset (1972-2016), puts it in country-year format (extracting the relevant info from the awful Excel table that Freedom House makes available), calculates the variables `fh_total` and `fh_total_reversed`, and adds state system information, including a standardized country name, the [Gleditsch-Ward](http://privatewww.essex.ac.uk/~ksg/statelist.html) country code and the [Correlates of War](http://www.correlatesofwar.org/data-sets/state-system-membership) country code.
+This downloads the latest update of the "Freedom in the World" dataset (1972-2017), puts it in country-year format (extracting the relevant info from the awful Excel table that Freedom House makes available), calculates the variables `fh_total` and `fh_total_reversed`, and adds state system information, including a standardized country name, the [Gleditsch-Ward](http://privatewww.essex.ac.uk/~ksg/statelist.html) country code and the [Correlates of War](http://www.correlatesofwar.org/data-sets/state-system-membership) country code.

-You can also download the Freedom House "Electoral Democracies" list (`download_fh_electoral`), the latest version of the Polity IV dataset (updated to 2016; check `?download_polity`), the latest version of the [World Governance Indicators' "Voice and Accountability" index](http://info.worldbank.org/governance/wgi/index.aspx#home) (`download_wgi_voice_and_accountability`), and the regime part of the [REIGN dataset](http://oefresearch.org/datasets/reign) by Curtis Bell and OEF research (a regularly-updated variation of the original [Geddes, Wright, and Frantz's autocratic regimes dataset](http://sites.psu.edu/dictators/)).
+You can also download the Freedom House "Electoral Democracies" list (`download_fh_electoral`, updated to 2016), the latest version of the Polity IV dataset (updated to 2016; check `?download_polity`), the latest version of the [World Governance Indicators' "Voice and Accountability" index](http://info.worldbank.org/governance/wgi/index.aspx#home) (`download_wgi_voice_and_accountability`), and the regime part of the [REIGN dataset](http://oefresearch.org/datasets/reign) by Curtis Bell and OEF research (a regularly-updated variation of the original [Geddes, Wright, and Frantz's autocratic regimes dataset](http://sites.psu.edu/dictators/)).

 Many other datasets containing democracy measures are not regularly updated, including the widely used [DD/ACLP/PACL/CGV dataset](https://sites.google.com/site/joseantoniocheibub/datasets/democracy-and-dictatorship-revisited) and the [Geddes, Wright, and Frantz's autocratic regimes dataset](http://sites.psu.edu/dictators/).
 These are available directly from this package (no download required), but they can also be "re-downloaded" from the websites of their creators or maintainers.
 For example, one can either access PACL directly by typing